Solo Travel in Armenia

 Places To Visit in Armenia

 Armenia is one of the most historical countries you could ever visit.
 It is rich in culture and interesting to travel to.
-Located in Asia, it borders Turkey, Iran, and Azerbaijan, and is straightforward to combine with a trip to Georgia.
+Located in Western Asia, it borders Turkey, Iran, and Azerbaijan, and is straightforward to combine with a trip to Georgia.
+However, Armenia's location can be confusing as the South Caucasus region lies between both Asia and Europe in a region known as Eurasia.

-But the country does have a sombre history: a genocide in 1915-1917 where 1.5 million people were murdered, an earthquake in 1988 which killed 25,000 people, and a war with Azerbaijan which is still ongoing today.
+The country has a sombre history: a genocide in 1915-1917 where 1.5 million people were murdered, an earthquake in 1988 which killed 25,000 people, and a war with Azerbaijan which is still ongoing today.
 It also formed part of the former Soviet Union.

 Today it is a country that is taking strides to redefine itself from its Soviet Union past.
 Disused Soviet Factories still dominate some of the country’s landscapes but it makes this Asian country a fascinating destination to visit.